Heuristics for multi-stage quantum walks to find Ising ground states: New Energy Spread heuristic

-For a random selection of 1000 qubit spin glass problems, the formula in Appendix \ref{Stats} gives a kurtosis of almost exactly 3, so for large problems the energy levels seems to approach a normal distribution.
-This implies that the non-normal tails of the distribution become less significant for large problem values, implying the $0.887$ factor in equation \ref{heur} is a small scale effect that disappears for larger problems.
+For a random selection of 1000 qubit spin glass problems, the formula in Appendix \ref{Stats} gives a kurtosis of almost exactly 3, implying that the non-normal tails mentioned in \cite{Callison} is a small scale effect that disappears for larger problems.
+This motivates a new heuristic, using the statistical information in the $J$ matrix to fit a probability distribution.
+A maximum entropy distribution is chosen as fitting this kind of distribution assumes no additional information about the true distribution.
+When the first $k$ statistical moments are used, this distribution will be $\exp(p(x))$, where $p(x)$ is a polynomial of order $k$.
+The difficulty of calculating this fit scales with $k$, and not with the problem size.
+The best available implementation seems to be PyMaxEnt \cite{PyMaxEnt}, however it can fail to converge.
+As such, a normal distribution is currently used for fitting, corresponding to $k = 2$.

-This motivates a new heuristic, using the information in the $J$ matrix to fit a maximum entropy distribution, as fitting this kind of distribution assumes no additional information about the true distribution.
-When the first $k$ moments are used, this distribution will look like $\exp(p(x))$, where $p(x)$ is a polynomial of order $k$.
-The difficulty of calculating this fit scales with $k$, and not with the problem size, although currently available implementations show poor numerical stability except for the trivial cases $k <= 2$.
-As such, $k = 2$ is currently used.
+Previous work has shown how these statistical moments can be calculated for a many-body system by sampling random states \cite{ManyBody}, which are then used to find a Chebyshev expansion of the density of states.
+We prefer the maximum entropy distribution as it guarantees non-negativity without assuming any additional information, which a Chebyshev expansion does not.

 Let the energy levels be treated as random variables drawn from a distribution with probability density $f(x) = \exp(p(x))$, and cumulative distribution $F(x) = \int_{-\infty}^x \exp(p(x)) dx$.
 A result from extreme value theory \cite{extreme} is that if